Best traditional Hawaii desserts to enjoy on the islands

 Enjoy these popular Hawaiian desserts

-A very traditional Hawaiian dessert that is simple, refreshing and so delicious to eat.
-Kulolo is made basically with taro and coconut to resemble a caramel taste and texture
+A Hawaii dessert that everyone craves is kulolo.
+One of the best desserts in Hawaii, kulolo is a traditional Hawaiian dessert that is simple, refreshing and so delicious to eat.
+Kulolo is made basically with taro and coconut to resemble a caramel taste and texture that solidifies into a moist cake like consistency and served cut up into easy slices and presented.

-Here’s a very easy Haupia video recipe below
+Here’s a very easy Hawaiian dessert Haupia video recipe below

 Check out this simple and easy to follow recipe below

-Everyone loves shave ice on the islands that you can find at farmers markets, small roadside stands and even popular stand-alone sites around the island to choose your favorite toppings to soft and flaky shave ice.
+Everyone’s favorite Hawaiian style dessert comes with ono (delicious) shave ice.
+You’ll find shave ice all around the islands at farmers markets, small roadside stands and even popular stand-alone sites around the island to choose your favorite toppings to soft and flaky shave ice.
 Of course, popular flavorings include lilikoi, mango, coconut, guava and a host of other combination of tropical flavors along with other regular flavors like strawberry, orange, lemon or more unusual combinations like strawberry cheesecake, Tiger’s blood, Tuti Fruiti, Wedding cake, rootbeer and strawberry daiquiri to name a few of the more unusual flavors.

 Pineapple Upside down cake

-Pineapple upside down cake is very popular with the availability of local white or yellow pineapples for that fresh and sweet tasting sensation added to a cake mixture and sauce that creates an infused dessert that just screams Hawaiian style goodness.
+Pineapple upside down cake is very popular with the availability of local white or yellow pineapples for that fresh and sweet tasting sensation added to a cake mixture and sauce that creates an infused dessert that just screams Hawaiian style goodness in this Hawaiian dessert.
 Check out this easy-to-follow pineapple upside down cake recipe below to create something spectacular for your family or friends today.

-Follow this easy to follow recipe for a delicious pineapple upside down cake
+Follow this easy to follow recipe for a delicious Hawaiian dessert – pineapple upside down cake

-Learn to make your own butter mochi with this fun video recipe below
+Learn to make your own local hawaiian dessert recipe of this butter mochi below

 A Filipino inspired ice dessert like shave ice but using more decadent Filipino sweet toppings like flan, fresh coconut, jack fruit, asian jelly fruit and other delicious ingredients along with scoops of ice cream or condense milk to make a delicious and flavorful concoction that is irresistible finish quickly.